kimdurante/intro-to-gdal/content/inspectingdata.md

 Exploring raster and vector data properties

-## Raster Data
+## Inspecting Raster Data

 Use ```gdalinfo``` to list information about a raster dataset.
-This will output properties about the data including file format, coordinates, projection, and raster band information:
+This will output properties about the data including file format, projection, extent, metadata, and raster band information:

 ```
 $ gdalinfo geotiffs/SF1987.tif